DavidMurrayP2P/TwinRF69-HAT/README.md

 ![Alt text](IMG/TwinRF69_with_PPZ.png?raw=true "Title") <p style="text-align:center; font-style:italic;">This project works well with the  [Soldering a header on a Raspberry Pi Zero 2](https://youtu.be/pwCCnsn2Mug) video.
 Photon Power Zero, pictured underneath.

 The they operate as stackable hearders for the Raspberry Pi.
-This si designed aronud relative low power and potentially solar, battery operation and integration with the  [Photon Power Zero](https://youtu.be/pwCCnsn2Mug) video..</p>
+This is designed around low power and potentially solar, battery operation and integration with the Photon Power Zero.
+You can find out more about hit project at the [Photon Power Zero Github](https://github.com/DavidMurrayP2P/PhotonPowerZero/).

 As an open-source project, you can find the code for the Twin RF69, the Kicad PCB files and the FDM 3D printing files below
 * [Code](Code)